two-torial/two-torial/docs/games/sega/chunithm/common/chusan/troubleshooting.md

     - Make sure V-Sync isn't disabled in your graphics settings (called "Vertical sync" in NVIDIA Control Panel and "Wait for Vertical Refresh" in AMD Control Panel.)
-    - Make sure your monitor's refresh rate is set to 60Hz or 120Hz.
+    - Make sure your monitor's refresh rate is set to 60 Hz or 120 Hz.

     It could also be that your computer's performance isn't good enough to keep a steady framerate.